 Unless waived in the rental agreement, a landlord must first deliver a written Notice to Vacate to the tenant.
 The Notice to Vacate should specify the reason for termination of the lease.
 If the notice to vacate is due to non-payment of rent, make sure to include the period of time that rent was not paid and the amount due.
 If it is due to a violation of the lease, make sure to include a description of the specific violation.

 The best way to deliver the notice is through certified mail with return receipt or by Constable.
 The landlord can also personally deliver the notice at the home.
 If the tenant is not home, the notice may be attached on the door of the property.
-You must then give the tenant 5 days to vacate not counting the day of service, weekends or holidays.
+You must then give the tenant 5 business days to vacate, not counting the day of service, weekends, or holidays.